Preview: Life Raft

 On the nightstand is Madness in Drama (ed.
 James Redmond), with a homemade bookmark inserted at Representing mad contradictoriness in Dr. Charcot’s Hysteria Shows by Dianne Hunter.

-S’s walkabout detours into forbidden territory, the operating theater.
-Her reflections on/in its steely surfaces usher in another cast of characters.
+During the golden hours when suffering has been stanched, SOS goes walkabout with her IV and cabinet.
+A scarf, beret or other personal article of clothing distracts from the pale-blue standard-issue gown.
+Today she detours into forbidden territory, the operating theater.
+Her reflections on/in its steely surfaces usher in another disturbing cast of characters.

 Day Three